-The PLTW curriculum is founded in the fundamental problem-solving and critical-thinking skills taught in traditional career and technical education along with national academic and technical learning standards and STEM principles, creating what U.S. Secretary of Education Arne Duncan calls one of the “great models of the new CTE succeeding all across the country.”
+The PLTW curriculum is founded in the fundamental problem-solving and critical-thinking skills taught in traditional career and technical education along with national academic and technical learning standards and STEM principles, creating what former U.S. Secretary of Education Arne Duncan calls one of the “great models of the new CTE succeeding all across the country.”
 PLTW was recently cited by the Harvard Graduate School of Education as a “model for 21st century career and technical education.”

 - PLTW alumni are studying engineering and technology at five to ten times the average rate of all students.

 - PLTW students have a higher retention rate in college engineering, science, and related programs than other students in those areas.

 - 97% of PLTW seniors intend to pursue a four-year degree or higher; compared to the national average of 67%.